draganemilian/draganemilian/README.md

 * 🌍  I'm based in Bucharest, Romania
 * ✉️  You can contact me at [https://www.linkedin.com/in/gheorghe-emilian-dragan/](mailto:https://www.linkedin.com/in/gheorghe-emilian-dragan/)
-* 🤝  I'm open to collaborating on electric vehicles and drone applications
+* 🤝  I'm open to collaborate on all aplications based on NodeJs and NestJs

 ### Skills